gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 ```

 ## Trying to fake one
-Now, here is the second variation:
+Now, here's the second variation:

 ```js
 // Create an object with the HTMLDivElement prototype